-It soon became clear that the analysis we had designed was under-valuing the numerical interest of affine arithmetic [33, 45], from which it had drawn its inspiration.
-Indeed, from an arithmetic which had been proposed in order to use affine relations between variables to improve interval arithmetic, we had reached an abstract domain that was purely non relational, based on intervals, even though it was adding a very valuable information: the provenance of rounding and approximation errors.
-Following that assessment, it took us several years, starting from 2002 and still on-going work, to design efficient abstract domains that also made use of the affine relations between variables.
-Coming back to the abstraction of real values of variables of programs, we proposed affine arithmetic based abstract domains, with zonotopic concretizations, which we called affine sets [81, 83, 84, 64, 65].
+Starting from 2002 and still on-going work, we began to design efficient abstract domains that also made use of the affine relations between variables.
+Coming back to the abstraction of real values of variables of programs, we proposed affine arithmetic [28, 40] based abstract domains, with zonotopic concretizations, which we called affine sets [71, 73, 74, 57, 58].

-We then formalized the extension of these abstract domains to handle finite precision computations and rounding errors along with their provenance [85] (they had been already implemented in Fluctuat for some time [46]).
-Indeed, the relations that are true for real values are no longer true for floating-point values: but instead of using interval linearisation as Mine did [130], we developed an abstract domain relying on affine sets for both values and errors.
+We then formalized the extension of these abstract domains to handle finite precision computations and rounding errors along with their provenance [75] (they had been already implemented in Fluctuat for some time [41]).
+Indeed, the relations that are true for real values are no longer true for floating-point values: but instead of using interval linearisation as Mine did [117], we developed an abstract domain relying on affine sets for both values and errors.